Traditionally Modern Food

 Notes

-1. Halwa can also cooked directly in pan.
+1. Halwa can also be cooked directly in a pan.
 Add milk and cover a lid to cook carrot

-5. Adjust the milk according the consistency you desire.
-If you are planning to add excess milk, use the same amount of milk for cooking carrot in pressure cooker, add the extra milk while adding condensed milk
+8. Adjust the milk according to the consistency you desire.
+If you are planning to add excess milk, use the same amount of milk for cooking carrot in the pressure cooker

-8. I chopped the carrot in chopper.
+11. I chopped the carrot in the chopper.
 Carrot can also be grated instead

 Tried this recipe?Mention @traditionallymodernfood or tag #traditionallymodernfood!